sjalkote/SwordRPC/README.md

 - Extensive documentation with DocC & reformatted source code (**In progress**)
 - Timestamp `Double` -> `Int` auto conversion that integrates nicely with any existing usages out of the box.
 - uhhh more stuff in progress
+- TODO: build DocC documentation and put it on gh pages or smth
+- TODO: github swift packages and Actions integration
+- TODO: more code improvements and convenience features

 > [!TIP]
 > Open an issue or PR if you have any suggestions/contributions/bugs.